Partially polaron-transformed quantum master equation for exciton and charge transport dynamics: Introduction

 The merit of PQME is its efficiency in accounting for both weak and strong couplings to the bath, while offering reasonable interpolation between the two limits.
 Earlier versions of PQMEs\cite{jang-jcp129,jang-jcp131,jang-jcp135,nazir-prl103} employed a full PT where all the bath degrees of freedom, modeled as harmonic oscillators, are fully relaxed to site local system states.
-However, in some cases, this is not appropriate because it invokes an over-relaxation of some slow modes, which can cause premature suppression of important coherence terms within the second order approximation.
-Variational PQME\cite{mccutcheon-jcp35,pollock-njp15} and, more recently, frozen mode PQME\cite{teh-jcp150} approaches have been developed to address this issue.
-This work develops a formulation that can put these works\cite{mccutcheon-jcp35,pollock-njp15,teh-jcp150} into a broader context and address the issue of over-relaxation by extending the PQME for partial PTs of fairly general kind, where high frequency bath modes are transformed preferentially.
+However, in some cases, this is not \re{advantageous} because it invokes an over-relaxation of some slow modes, which can cause premature suppression of important coherence terms, \re{in particular, within the second order time-local approximation}.
+Variational PQME\cite{mccutcheon-jcp35,zimanyi-ptrsa-370,pollock-njp15,nazir-jpcm28} that combines a variational ansatz\cite{emery-prb9,silbey-jcp80,silbey-jcp83,harris-jcp83} with PQME and, more recently, frozen mode PQME\cite{teh-jcp150} approaches have been developed to address this issue.
+This work develops a formulation that can put these works\cite{mccutcheon-jcp35,pollock-njp15,teh-jcp150} into a broader context and \re{can ameliorate} the issue of over-relaxation by extending the PQME for partial PTs of fairly general kind, where high frequency bath modes are transformed preferentially.
 It is shown here that a general closed form expression of a 2nd order time-local PQME including all the inhomogeneous terms can be derived as in the case of the full PT,\cite{jang-jcp131} although the resulting expressions are more complicated.
 All the terms needed for the calculation of a second order partially polaron-transformed QME (p-PQME) are derived in detail.
-Then, numerical results are provided for a model with two system states, which demonstrate the feasibility and utility of the p-PQME approach.
+Then, numerical results are provided for a model with two system states, which demonstrate the feasibility and the utility of the p-PQME approach.

 The paper is organized as follows.
 Section II provides the model Hamiltonian and presents derivation of all terms involved in the second order time-local p-PQME.
-Section III considers a case of two-state system and presents results of model calculations.
+Section III considers a case of two-level system and presents results of model calculations.
 Section IV summarizes main results of this paper and offers concluding remarks.